Programming Discrete Distributions with Chemical Reaction Networks: Abstract

 \section{Abstract}

 We explore the range of probabilistic behaviours that can be engineered with Chemical Reaction Networks (CRNs).
-We show that at steady state CRNs are able to ``program'' any distribution with finite support in $\mathbb{N}^m$, with $m \geq 1$.
+We give methods to ``program'' CRNs so that their steady state is chosen from some desired target distribution that has finite support in $\mathbb{N}^m$, with $m \geq 1$.
 Moreover, any distribution with countable infinite support can be approximated with arbitrarily small error under the $L^1$ norm.
 We also give optimized schemes for special distributions, including the uniform distribution.
-Finally, we formulate a calculus to compute on distributions that is complete for finite support distributions, and can be compiled to a restricted class of CRNs that at steady state realize those distributions.
+Finally, we formulate a calculus to compute on distributions that is complete for finite support distributions, and can be compiled to a restricted class of CRNs that at steady state realize those distributions. \keywords{Stochastic Chemical Reaction Networks, Discrete Distributions, Quantitative Reasoning}